Archive for motivation

 Hence the ultimate guide to personal motivation.
 I like the sound of ultimate because it means final and implies it’s the only guide you’ll ever need.
 This should be the motivational guide to end all guides because that’s what lazy people need.
 Reading’s brilliant for entertainment or education yet it’s also a great escape and procrastination device but if you’re reading about personal motivation there’s something you want to achieve.
 You’re ready to stop procrastinating, spinning your wheels and being lazy because there’s something you want to get done.

 What do you want to do or what should you be doing?
 Is it a long term task like writing your memoirs or something quick but unpleasant like booking a dental appointment or going to it?
 Why can’t you get motivated?
 Are you reluctant to vacuum and mop the floor because you know within six hours of completing the job a mob of hungry children will have sprinkled it evenly with bread and cookie crumbs then smeared mud and honey on top?
 Or is there something deeper holding you back like fear, lack of confidence or perfectionism?

-personal motivation, personal motivators, personal motivation examples, personal context motivation, personal motivator, what is personal motivation, motivation personal, ultimate motivation, personal motivations, examples of personal motivation
+personal motivation, personal motivators, personal motivation examples, personal motivator, personal context motivation, what is personal motivation, motivation personal, ultimate motivation, examples of personal motivation, personal motivations

 Photo by Simón Pais

 Inspiration is typically viewed as something that comes and goes.
 Some days you “feel it” more than others.

 But what if you could be deeply and unconditionally inspired everyday?
 I bet it would make a difference in the quality of your life.
 You would probably wake up excited to start your day.
 You’d get more done, be more creative and feel more of that elusive “flow.”
 Being inspired also means enjoying the process more, instead of feeling forced and unnatural.